mossberg/blog/content/posts/2019-11-28-cmake-libxml++.md

 you can simply download the `libxml++2.6-2v5` package, which only contains the shared objects, and no headers.

-We can check what's inside a apt package using `dpkg -L`.
+We can check what's inside an apt package using `dpkg -L`.

 ```txt
 [I] vagrant ubuntu-bionic /v/l/c/x/l/b ❯ dpkg -L libxml++2.6-dev | head -n10